Hyperinflation in Zimbabwe

 And with the holidays here, AP provides a very bleak snapshot of what the country which currently has an 80% unemployment, has to look forward to.
 Zimbabweans are facing bleak holidays this year amid rising poverty, food, and cash shortages and political uncertainty, with some describing it as the worst since the formation of the coalition government in the southern African nation...

-Banks have closed, ATMs have run out of cash and transport services have been paralyzed."
+Banks have closed, ATMs have run out of cash, and transport services have been paralyzed."
 It gets worse: "Zimbabwe's unemployment is pegged at around 80 percent with many people in Harare, the capital, eking out a living by selling vegetables and fruits on street corners."
-And all of this is after the massive economic imbalances in Zimbabwe's economy should have been "fixed" (or so conventional economic theory would have one believe) courtesy of hyperinflation, which left any savers in tatters, destroyed the value of the old currency, benefited solely debtors but also allowed a fresh start to a government, which could only remain in power due to a violent power grab by the democratically elected-turned-dictator Robert Mugabe.
+And all of this is after the massive economic imbalances in Zimbabwe's economy should have been "fixed" (or so conventional economic theory would have one belief) courtesy of hyperinflation, which left any savers in tatters, destroyed the value of the old currency, benefited solely debtors but also allowed a fresh start to a government, which could only remain in power due to a violent power grab by the democratically elected-turned-dictator Robert Mugabe.

 Gresham's Law = "bad money drives out good money" [people will hoard "good" money while spending the "bad" money]